 What’s more, a study in the International Journal of Obesity looked at nearly 750,000 women ages 50 to 64 and found that those who had breastfed their babies not only had a lower body mass index (BMI) than those who did not breastfeed, but they also decreased their BMIs by one percent for every six months they breastfed.

-But, just because breastfeeding helps you burn more calories doesn’t necessarily mean you will lose weight, points out Laura Gruber, international board certified lactation consultant, registered lactation consultant, and owner of Breastfeeding Housecalls in San Antonio.
+But, just because breastfeeding helps you burn more calories doesn’t necessarily mean you will lose weight, points out Laura Gruber, international board-certified lactation consultant, registered lactation consultant, and owner of Breastfeeding Housecalls in San Antonio, Texas.

 “Breastfeeding mothers tend to feel hungrier, which means they may snack more to make up for those extra calories burned.
 The choice to consume healthy or unhealthy snacks, and the quantity a mother consumes is what may ultimately drive some moms not to lose the pregnancy weight via breastfeeding alone,” Gruber says.

-Myth: You can’t breastfeed if you have implants.
+2. Myth: You can’t breastfeed if you have breast implants

 “If one breast was much smaller than the other, or if you had minimal breast tissue, you might make less milk, so it’s important to work closely with your baby’s provider to monitor early weight gain so that you and your baby get off to a good start,” Stuebe adds.

-Myth: You must use both breasts each time you feed.
+3. Myth: You must use both breasts each time you feed

 Truth: It’s a good idea to offer both, Gruber says.
 “Sometimes babies lose vigor and stamina at the breast because they are tired, yet not necessarily full.
 They can become tired from sucking on a breast that isn’t yielding as much as they need,” she explains.

-Myth: Modern formulas are almost the same as breastmilk.
+4. Myth: Modern formulas are almost the same as breastmilk

 “A mother’s milk contains bacteria that colonize her baby’s gut, helping to grow the baby’s immune system.
 And while some formulas have added prebiotics and probiotics, they are fundamentally different from breast milk,” Stuebe explains.

-Myth: Poor milk supply is caused by mom’s inadequate diet or stress.
+5. Myth: Poor milk supply is caused by mom’s inadequate diet or stress

-Myth: Breastfeeding drastically changes the shape and size of your breasts.
+8. Myth: Breastfeeding drastically changes the shape and size of your breasts

-Myth: Breastfeeding is just about getting the milk to your baby.
+9. Myth: Breastfeeding is just about getting the milk to your baby

 “Even moms who don’t provide 100 percent of their baby’s nutrition from their breasts are still able to offer them for suckling, warmth, and comfort.
 Being an infant’s food source is just one of the many hats that breasts wear when it comes to babies,” Gruber adds.

-Myth: Smaller breasts may not produce enough milk to feed the baby.
+10. Myth: Smaller breasts may not produce enough milk to feed the baby